-If you are unlucky enough to lose your bike, report the theft to the police as soon as possible supplying them with full details.
+REPORT THE THEFT If you are unlucky enough to lose your bike, report the theft to the police as soon as possible supplying them with full details.
 Make sure that they give you a crime number for insurance purposes.
 Take the name of the officer filing the report.
 If you don't hear anything, follow up with a phone call in a few days' time.

 LOOK ONLINE Set up searches for your make/model of bike on Ebay and Gumtree and alert the police if it turns up; we advise against trying to meet the seller without having someone with you.

 Please let us know if any links are out of date